 In soil ciliates, 39% feed mainly on bacteria, 34% are mainly predaceous, and 20% are omnivorous.
 Some are strictly mycophagous and the most characteristic species of the soil ciliate community.
-They have reduced the classical ciliate mouth almost completely and evolved a minute feeding tube producing discrete holes in the hyphae and spores of fungi and yeasts (Figure 3b-e).
+They have reduced the classical ciliate mouth almost completely and evolved a minute feeding tube producing discrete holes in the hyphae and spores of fungi and yeasts (Figure 3(b)-3(e)).
 This type of feeding has been termed 'perforation lysis' and is also found in several naked amebae.
 There is evidence from pot experiments that such activities can reduce the inoculum level of plant pathogenic fungi in soils and can reduce the severity of take-all disease of wheat by the fungus Gaeumannomyces graminis var. tritici.
 Some flagellates are also strictly mycophagous, but take up the fungi by an ordinary cytostome.
 Many soil testaceans seem to feed on humus particles and/or fungal hyphae and spores, but other materials such as algae, protozoa, and bacteria are also ingested; some are polyphagous.
-A Gondwanan species, Apodera vas, can even feed on nematodes (Figure 2b).
-In some other species, Difflugia lucida and Schoenbornia humicola, a remarkable specialization has been described: they collect and store humus particles around the pseudostome during optimal periods and transport them into the cytoplasm during suboptimal environmental conditions (Figure 2c).
+A Gondwanan species, Apodera vas, can even feed on nematodes (Figure 2(b)).
+In some other species, Difflugia lucida and Schoenbornia humicola, a remarkable